B179675-2024/OSDR_TNBC/activitylog.md

 - GitHub token approved, repository cloned to the workstation, tested token with first commit.
 - Git push with token succesfull, then tested pulling.
 - Pull succesfull, version-control environment in place and ready for use.
 - Adjusted bashrc proxy to work with conda (http address in the https setting).
-Created a fresh environment, 'osdr', for the project and exported the yml for it to the repo.
+Created a fresh conda environment, 'osdr', for the project from an environment.yml file (that will be updated with exports as needed).
+Environment features Python 3.12.2 to start with.
 - Data: device mounted on the workstation. fstab edited so that it can remain mounted every reboot.
 Soft link to the main table 'cell_table_bothneighbourhoods.csv' created in a data directory adjacent to my repository clone.
+- Installed jupyter lab if required on the workstation, downloaded main data table for faster data exploration on jupyter.